SHAWN E. MARTIN

 Shawn E. Martin is the Vice President of Technical Services for the ICC Evaluation Service (ICC-ES), where he manages certification programs for renewable energy products.
 Martin has been responsible for the Small Wind Certification Council (ICC-SWCC) wind turbine certification program since SWCC joined ICC-ES in 2017.
 He also manages the Solar Rating & Certification Corporation (ICC-SRCC) program certifying solar heating and cooling products since SRCC joined ICC in 2014.
 Martin has extensive experience managing consensus standard development, product design, building technology research and testing programs, particularly in the fields of fluid dynamics and building technologies.

 Martin has worked at the International Code Council (ICC) since 2009 in several capacities related to sustainable construction and water efficiency in building codes and standards.
-As the director of PMG activities with the International Code Council, Martin lead its plumbing, mechanical and fuel gas program.
-Martin has served on the technical committees for many consensus standards, both as a committee member and staff secretariat.
+As the ICC Director of PMG Activities with the International Code Council, Martin lead its plumbing, mechanical and fuel gas (PMG) program.
+Martin has served on the technical committees participated in for many consensus standards projects, serving as both as a committee member and staff secretariat.
 He served as the secretariat for solar thermal collectors (ICC 901), solar water heaters (ICC 900), solar pool heaters (ICC 902), landscape sprinklers (ICC 802) and rainwater harvesting systems (ICC 805).
-He has also represented ICC as a member of many standard and consensus committees with organizations such ASME, ASPE, CSA, NFPA, NSF and USGBC.
+He has also represented ICC as a member of many standard and consensus committees with organizations such AHRI, ASME, ASPE, CSA, NFPA, NSF and USGBC.

-In addition to consensus standards, Martin has extensive experience in the development and implementation of construction codes in the U.S. and internationally.
+In addition to consensus standards, Martin has extensive experience in the development and implementation of construction codes in the U.S. and internationally for safety and sustainability.
 He has served as a technical committee member for each of the model plumbing codes in use in the U.S and has worked to develop and implement training and resources for these codes.
-He was also part of the team that developed the Council’s International Solar Energy Provisions (ISEP) and Water Efficiency Provisions (WEP) code resource compendiums.
+He was also part of the team that developed the Council’s ICC’s International Solar Energy Provisions (ISEP) and Water Efficiency Provisions (WEP) code resource compendiums.